 Home & Overnight Sleep Study in Greenwich, CT Sleep Lab

-Sleep & Neuroscience Associates, the leading sleep center in Connecticut, provides home sleep studies and overnight sleep studies for evaluating sleep disorders at the Greenwich Hospital sleep lab.
+Sleep & Neuroscience Associates, the leading sleep center in Connecticut, provides home sleep studies, sleep apnea studies, and overnight sleep studies for evaluating sleep disorders at the Greenwich Hospital sleep lab.
 If you suspect that you may have a sleep disorder, schedule an evaluation with Dr. Malhotra, the trusted sleep medicine specialist in Greenwich, CT.

 What is an overnight sleep study?

 An overnight sleep study, also referred to as a polysomnography test, is a service provided by Sleep & Neuroscience Associates to monitor the sleep patterns of a patient throughout the night.
 Overnight sleep studies are performed by sleep specialist Dr. Malhotra at the Greenwich Hospital sleep study center in Connecticut.
 Dr. Malhotra currently serves as the Medical Director of the Sleep Lab at Greenwich Hospital.

 During an overnight sleep study at a sleep lab, a patient’s body functions – including brain waves, breathing, and heart rate – are recorded during sleep.
 This enables sleep disorder specialists to diagnose sleep disorders with higher accuracy.
 Some sleep disorders that are commonly detected through sleep studies include restless legs syndrome (RLS), circadian rhythm disorders, and sleep apnea.